fogellab/multiWGCNA/README.md

-# multiWGCNA
-an R package for deep mining gene co-expression networks in multi-trait expression data
+# multiWGCNA: an R package for deep mining gene co-expression networks in multi-trait expression data

 ```
 if (!requireNamespace("BiocManager", quietly = TRUE))